ishumeyko/RobotiumTutorial/README.md

 The tests contain my notes on the different ways the platform can be used.
 It's a work in progress.

 The tictacro package contains an interactive game, play against the Robot!
 Don't let him infect your Activity!
 This is also a work in progress.
+For now all the Robot can do is (randomly) select moves.

 Deploy RobotiumTutorial as a standalone Application or run a TestRobotiumTutorial source file as an Android Test.